dt-alliances-workshops/aws-modernization-dt-orders-setup/README.md

 * The URL to the page, file or script with an issue
 * A reproducible test case or series of steps

-# Maintainer
+# Maintainers

-[Rob Jahn](https://www.linkedin.com/in/robjahn/) -- Email me @ rob.jahn@dynatrace.com with questions or more details.
+Email alliances@dynatrace.com with questions or for more details.

 # Tags